 If you blog about healthy living a logo with a minimalist style and black as the primary color probably won’t appeal to your intended audience.

-2 – Choose a Color Scheme that Matches your Blog
+2. Choose a Matching Color Scheme

 The colors you use in your logo should be consistent/complimentary with the color scheme of your blog.